eclipse-langium/langium-website/hugo/content/docs/document-lifecycle.md

 A `LangiumDocument` goes through seven different states during its lifecycle:
 1. `Parsed` when an AST has been generated from the content of the document.
 2. `IndexedContent` when the AST nodes have been processed by the `IndexManager`.
-3. `Processed` when the pre-processing steps have been completed.
+3. `ComputedScopes` when local scopes have been prepared by the `ScopeComputation`.
 4. `Linked` when the `Linker` has resolved cross-references.
 5. `IndexedReferences` when the references have been indexed by the `IndexManager`.
 6. `Validated` when the document has been validated by the `DocumentValidator`.